 Strengths Weaknesses The harmonization of Nitrate Directive to the national legislation has been finalised.
-A new Water Law for conservation of water is under preparation Support of MoFAL to farmers on individual irrigation equipment via Supporting Programme for Rural Development Investments Existence of irrigation unions which can be equipped and mobilised for water conservation monitoring system built to determine the effects of agricultural based pollution in waters The studies on National Water Information System for monitoring water resources launched by the General Directorate of Water Management Potential for training and research studies on water Continuation of studies for the issue of Regulation on Codes for Good Agricultural Practices for Nitrate Directive Continuation of studies for the determination of the Nitrate Sensitive Areas Improper irrigation practices of farmers Treated waste water from treatment units are not used for irrigation of agricultural fields Farmer's lack of awareness and knowledge on the effect of agricultural based pollution in waters Lack of knowledge on water consumption control (water meter /membership for irrigation union) Lack of knowledge and skills in persons working in closed system irrigation projects Different institutions on water management, overlapping responsibilities Opportunities Threats Initiative of the State Water Works entitled "1000 Ponds in 1000 Days" for more effective use of water resources for irrigation Established regional development administrations (KOP, DOKAP, etc.) working on irrigation projects On-going studies related to the river basin management plans Revision studies by SWW on basin master plans for preservation of more water Actions to close unlicenced wells making excessive use of underground waters activities Abolishment of quota system for sugar beet which will cause more beet production and consequently increased water use Use of too much fertiliser in irrigated areas in order to increase production
+A new Water Law for conservation of water is under preparation Support of MoFAL to farmers on individual irrigation equipment via Supporting Programme for Rural Development Investments Existence of irrigation unions which can be equipped and mobilised for water conservation monitoring system built to determine the effects of agricultural based pollution in waters The studies on National Water Information System for monitoring water resources launched by the General Directorate of Water Management Potential for training and research studies on water Continuation of studies for the issue of Regulation on Codes for Good Agricultural Practices for Nitrate Directive Continuation of studies for the determination of the Nitrate Sensitive Areas Farmer's lack of awareness and knowledge on the effect of agricultural based pollution in waters Lack of knowledge on water consumption control (water meter /membership for irrigation union) Lack of knowledge and skills in persons working in closed system irrigation projects Different institutions on water management, overlapping responsibilities Opportunities Threats Initiative of the State Water Works entitled "1000 Ponds in 1000 Days" for more effective use of water resources for irrigation Established regional development administrations (KOP, DOKAP, etc.) working on irrigation projects On-going studies related to the river basin management plans Revision studies by SWW on basin master plans for preservation of more water Actions to close unlicenced wells making excessive use of underground waters 74% of available water potential of Turkey is used for agricultural activities Abolishment of quota system for sugar beet which will cause more beet production and consequently increased water use Use of too much fertiliser in irrigated areas in order to increase production Abundance of unlicenced wells Decrease in underground water